Band Management Guide

 If a bird is repeatedly chewing or catching its band on cage wire, consult an avian veterinarian about removal and alternative identification

-Tracking Bands Across Generations
+Bird Identification Bands Across Generations

 For example, if you acquire a new bird with band number "ABS-MR-22-015," you can contact the original breeder or check society records to learn its parents' band numbers, and from there trace back to grandparents and beyond.
 This chain of identification, linked by band numbers, is what makes pedigree breeding possible in aviculture.